banyudu/use-service/README.md

 useSWR with custom fetcher

-useService buid on top of useSWR, with custom fetcher and skip function
+useService buid on top of useSWR, with custom fetcher and validate function

 ## Install